Design & Technology

 Our Engineering course will give pupils the opportunity to;

-• To build up creativity, problem solving, planning, practical and evaluation skills to become independent and resourceful;
+• Build up creativity, problem solving, planning, practical and evaluation skills to become independent and resourceful.

-• To enable students to feel safe and confident in their learning environment to take risks and learn from mistakes;
+• Enable students to feel safe and confident in their learning environment to take risks and learn from mistakes.

-• To foster a culture of ‘design critique’ to produce quality outcomes via peer and group work, respecting other students’ opinions;
+• Foster a culture of ‘design critique’ to produce quality outcomes via peer and group work, respecting other students’ opinions.

-• To develop resilience when understanding the developments in design and technology, its impact and effect of products on individuals, society and the environment, and the responsibilities of designers, engineers and technologists;
+• Develop resilience when understanding the developments in design and technology, its impact and effect of products on individuals, society and the environment, and the responsibilities of designers, engineers and technologists.

-• To enjoy learning in a practical manner having experienced the best possible engaging and challenging lessons which foster and promote interests for later life.
+• Enjoy learning in a practical manner having experienced the best possible engaging and challenging lessons which foster and promote interests for later life.

 KS5